plblum/jivs/docs/Learning_Jivs/Server_Pages/Home.md

 Keeping these parts synchronized requires some shared preparation:

 * the generated HTML must provide elements that client code can locate and connect
-* the Rules must configure every field that may appear
+* the ValueHost Rules must configure every field that may appear
 * Jivs state must be preserved when the page reconstructs the `ValueHostsManager`
 * the `ValueHostsManager` must be reconciled with the editors currently present in the HTML